 The second method is Chemical Vapor Deposition (CVD).
 It also replicates the conditions in which mined diamonds are formed.
 The diamonds are created in a low-pressure atmosphere using hydrogen plasma, which causes the carbon atoms to crystallise into diamond.

 It takes between three weeks and a month to obtain a rough diamond, which is then sent for cutting.
 Once the diamond has been cut, its colour, clarity and carat weight are revealed.

 The stones are now ready to be mounted in our jewellery studios, in France and Italy.
 Thanks to this short and transparent supply chain, lab-grown diamonds are priced lower than their mined counterpart, costing 30% to 40% less.

 In the United States, the more than favourable welcome given to this new stone has changed mentalities, and even legislation.
 In July 2018, the Federal Trade Commission issued a new guideline stating that a diamond is a diamond, irrespective of whether it was produced in a laboratory or in the ground.

-At Courbet, we support this changing mindset.
 It is our wish that lab-grown diamonds enjoy the same recognition as cultured pearls.
-A laboratory-grown diamond is a diamond.
+A lab-grown diamond is a diamond.
 As simple as that.